natsxki/natsxki/README.md

 ## Hi there!

 I'm Lylia, a 4th year CS Student in France.
-I'm passionate about  Image Processing, and AI <3
+I'm passionate about  Data, AI and how they interact with images <3

 Welcome to my GitHub :)